catalyst-cloud/catalystcloud-docs/source/command-line-clients.rst

     source projectname-openrc.sh

-* When prompted for a password, enter the password for the user who downloaded the file.
+* When prompted for a password, enter the password of the user who downloaded the file.
 Note that your password is not displayed on the screen as you type it in.